Love in the Time of Cholera (film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 25% based on reviews from 110 critics, with an average rating of 4.7/10.
+On Rotten Tomatoes, the film has an approval rating of 26% based on reviews from 111 critics, with an average rating of 4.7/10.
 The website's critical consensus reads, "Though beautifully filmed, the makers of Love in the Time of Cholera fail to transfer the novel's magic to the screen."
-On Metacritic, the film had an average score of 43 out of 100, based on 29 reviews, indicating "mixed or average reviews".
+On Metacritic, the film had an average score of 43 out of 100, based on 29 reviews, indicating "mixed or average" reviews.

 Time rated it "D" and described it as "a serious contender [for] the worst movie ever made from a great novel ...
 Skip the film; reread the book."

 Lisa Schwarzbaum of Entertainment Weekly, gave it a "D" rating and called it a "turgid and lifeless movie adaptation", opining that "those who have read Gabriel García Márquez's glowing and sexy 1988 novel about one man's grand love for a woman who marries another are bound to be peevishly disappointed ... those who haven't read the book will now never understand the ardor of those who have — at least not based on all the hammy traipsing and coupling and scene-hopping thrown together here."

-In the Los Angeles Times, Carina Chocano stated, "the novel has made it to the screen in the form of a plodding, tone-deaf, overripe, overheated Oscar baiting telenovela ...
+In the Los Angeles Times, Carina Chocano stated, "the novel has made it to the screen in the form of a plodding, tone-deaf, overripe, overheated Oscar-baiting telenovela ...
 Doubtless it's an enormously daunting task to adapt a book at once so sweeping and internal, so swooningly romantic and philosophical, but it takes a lighter touch and a more expansive view than Newell and Harwood seem to bring."

-Despedida, written for the film by Shakira and Antonio Pinto, was nominated for a Golden Globe for Best Song.
+"Despedida", written for the film by Shakira and Antônio Pinto, was nominated for a Golden Globe for Best Song.